 Prepare for the top interview questions you can expect in your job interview.
-Use the sample interview answers to be ready with winning interview answers to these frequently asked interview questions.
-Good preparation is the key to interview success.
+Be ready for:

 "I know they consider me to be hard working.
 In fact, the other team members often thanked me for the extra hours I put in."